UCL/MPHY0026/doc/summerschool/registration_demo.rst

 What the text boxes mean
 ------------------------

-SciKitSurgery-FRED has four text boxes list six metrics, this is what they mean and how they should behave.
+SciKitSurgery-FRED has four text boxes that list six metrics, this is what they mean and how they should behave.

 The first text box contains: